anishathalye/dotbot/README.md

 `dotbot`.
 The script automatically makes sure that the correct version of Dotbot is checked out in the submodule.

+This script should be **copied** into your dotfiles repository.
+Once the install script has been copied into your dotfiles, there is no need to modify the script again -- it is merely a shim that checks out the appropriate version of Dotbot and calls the full Dotbot installer.
+Note that using a symbolic link to the sample install script included in the Dotbot repository won't work correctly -- it can actually lead to several problems.
+For example, when cloning your dotfiles onto a new system, the Dotbot submodule won't be initialized (unless you use the `--recursive` flag), so the symbolic link will be broken, pointing to a nonexistent file.

 Adapting the bootstrap script for different situations (such as using a different VCS) is fairly straightforward.